ethanlipson/DensityMap/README.md

 <b>void setThreshold(unsigned char value)</b>
 <b>unsigned char getThreshold()</b>
-These set and get the minimum threshold for writing a cell of the density map to the graphics card.
-0 means that everything is written, and 255 means that only the brightest values are written.
+These set and get the minimum value needed to draw a cell.
+The fewer cells are drawn, the faster your program will run.

 ## Movement